-When looking at options for schools in Japan, you may automatically be looking at Tokyo but it’s not for everyone.
+When looking at options for schools in Japan, you may automatically be looking at Tokyo – but it’s not for everyone.
+It’s busy and heavily populated, a sensory overload for some.
 With the rest of the country to explore, why not take a look at places to study in Japan other than Tokyo?

 We’ve put together an overview of some of our favourite cities and why they’re worth exploring.

 Sapporo is relatively well known for its annual Snow Festival.
 But there’s a lot more to the city and the island of Hokkaido than this.
 With amazing flower festivals in the spring and plenty of exceptional food, Sapporo offers a friendly and welcoming environment to foreign students.
 It’s also a great hub for the rest of the island, which has some of the more wild parts of Japan.
 We love it so much that we’ve put together an article on some of our favourite things about the city.

 Climate: Cold and snowy in the winter, warm and wet in the summer (tends to miss hurricane season).